Working With Any Dataset

 Hints/Recommendations:

-• Use sparingly, and where it makes sense, ranges can filter the result set easily down to zero results returned if the range of values in the documents falls slightly outside.
+• Use sparingly, and where it makes sense.
+Ranges can filter the results down to zero documents if the range of values in the documents falls slightly outside the provided values.

 • Derived fields and ranges can also be another option for a range facet, with the dataset being used to generate static ranges and then stored in the Solr field.